 The CPU Run/Stop mode switch is located behind the module door.
 This switch can be used to place the CPU in Stop or Run mode.
-By default.
-Run/Stop mode operation is enabled.
-The same switch can also be configured to prevent writing to program or configuration memory and forcing or overriding discrete data.
-It defaults to disabled memory protection.
+It can also be used to block accidental writing to CPU memory and forcing or overriding discrete data.
+Use of this feature is configurable.
+The default configuration enables Run/Stop mode selection and disables memory protection.